benjaminion/upgrading-ethereum-book/src/book.md

 Given the reconstructed list of committee members, the validating node filters the list according to which `aggregation_bits` are set in the attestation.
 Now it has the indices of all the validators that contributed to this attestation.
 The node retrieves the public keys of those validators from the beacon state and aggregates those keys together (by elliptic curve addition).

-Finally, the aggregate signature, the aggregate public key, and the `data` are fed into the standard BLS signature verification function.
+Finally, the aggregate signature, the aggregate public key, and the signing root of the `data` are fed into the standard BLS signature verification function.
 If all is well this will return `True`, else the aggregate attestation is invalid.

 ###### Sync aggregates